lapig-ufg/qgis-fgi-plugin/README.md

 ## Introduction

-### Overview
+## Overview

-The "Global Inspection Tiles" plugin is a versatile tool designed to innovate the way users generate and classify samples.
-Originally developed to assist in the generation of samples for creating a comprehensive global map of pastures, its functionality extends far beyond just that.
+The "Global Inspection Tiles" plugin is a versatile tool designed for use in QGIS, aimed at innovating the way users generate and classify samples.
+Originally developed to assist in creating a comprehensive global map of pastures, its functionality extends far beyond just that application.
+Whether you're mapping pastures or undertaking any other geospatial analysis, this plugin offers a range of features to enhance your workflow in QGIS.

 ### Primary Features: